Pacing your story feature

 Other Tricks to Slow the Pace

-Flashbacks and Subplots tend to slow the pace, by shifting the focus to a secondary story-line.
-The more shifts you include the longer it will take to reach the end of your main story.
-One caution, too many side plots may distract your reader from your main story.
+Flashbacks and Subplots tend to slow the pace by shifting the focus to a secondary storyline.
+The more shifts you include, the longer it will take to reach the end of your main story.
+One caution: too many side plots may distract your reader from your main story.

-Include conversations about the setting, culture or history of the place.
+Include conversations about the setting, culture, or history of the place.
 Make the place come alive with interesting details.

 Learn pacing by reading